-Analysis of the causes behind deviations in the indicators, and application of the preventive and mitigation measures necessary to keep them within the defined thresholds.
+- Periodic monitoring of ESG risks in the investment portfolios. - Analysis of the causes behind deviations in the indicators, and application of the preventive and mitigation measures necessary to keep them within the defined thresholds.

-6.4.7.
-Reporting
+6.4.6 Reporting

-- Periodic internal and external reporting and support for requests for information on ESG risks. - Ongoing regulatory analysis to adapt ESG risk reporting criteria to regulatory requirements.
+- Periodic internal and external reporting and support for requests for information on ESG risks. - Ongoing regulatory analysis to adapt ESG risk reporting criteria to regulatory requirements. - Adaptation of systems for the collection and aggregation of the necessary data to comply with reporting regulations.

-7. ESG RISK MANAGEMENT FRAMEWORK
+7. ESG Risk Management Framework

-7.1.
-General courses of action
+7.1 General courses of action